 All we have to do is to ask how many mosques have read out the claims of Jesus during their Friday prayers?
 The answer is none.
 Not a single one.

 Some churchgoers are also fighting back against the Islamisation of the churches.
 German Heidi Mund for example, who, when she heard that an imam had been invited to deliver an Islamic call to prayer in the Memorial Church in Speyer, grabbed her German flag embellished with the words 'Jesus Christ is Lord' and headed off there.

 She had no plan, but when the imam began wailing, she felt a 'holy anger' rise.
 What happened next can be seen in this video:

-We should try to follow Heidi's courageous example.Share this post on social media or signup for emails:
+We should try to follow Heidi's courageous example.Share this post on social media: